melissa-hay/stats494Project/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── interim        <- Intermediate data that has been transformed.
     │   └── raw            <- The original, immutable data dump.
-    │
+    ├── report             <- The folder for the final report │
     ├── notebooks          <- Notebooks in R